-This report explores the incidence of the COVID-19 disease in Washington DC and surrounding counties using two publicly available sources of data.
+This report explores the incidence of the COVID-19 disease in Washington DC; Capitol Hill and its surrounding neighborhoods; and the counties surrounding DC using two publicly available sources of data.
 One source is the DC Government.
 All the data pertaining to DC is from DC's official corona virus web site.
 The other source is data published by the NY Times and used in some of its reporting.
 The last section of the report provides more information about the sources of data.